cmoorad/mostlyrocks/_posts/recipes/2024-01-06-milk-bread.md

     Whisk tangzhong ingredients in a small saucepan or skillet.
 Cook over low heat, stirring constantly, until thick like pudding (about 2 minutes).
 Scrape into stand mixer bowl and let cool (you can throw it in the freezer for 10 min to speed up).

 2. **Make the dough:**
-    Add all ingredients (except butter if using enriched version) to the bowl.
-Mix on low until combined, then knead:
+    Add all ingredients (except butter) to the bowl.
+Mix on low until combined, then up to 2nd speed for 12 minutes.
+Then 12 more minutes until smooth dough forms (do window pane test), scraping down walls of bowl as needed.
-    - For garlic-dill: Mix ~20–25 min on low until soft, smooth dough forms.
-    - For enriched: Knead 12 min on medium-low, then add butter in two stages, kneading 10–15 min more until dough is elastic and passes windowpane test.

 3. **First rise:**
-    Cover the bowl and rest dough at room temp for 30–90 minutes until doubled.
-Optionally, chill overnight for better flavor.
+    After the dough has enough structure to pass window pane test, take it out, fold it into a tight ball, and place back in bowl seam-down.
+Cover the bowl and rest dough at room temp for 30 minutes and then place in the fridge overnight.
+If baking same-day, let rise for 1.5 hours or until doubled (can take up to 4 hours!).

 4. **Shape:**
-    Deflate dough and divide into 10 pieces.
-Roll into tight balls and place in greased round pan or loaf pans (2×4 layout for loaves).
+    Butter a 9-10” pan.
+Deflate dough and cut into 10 pieces, rolling each into a tight ball and place into pan, cover and let rise for 2 hours (or until doubled, do "poke" proof test).

-5. **Final proof:**
-    Cover loosely and proof 2–3 hours until very puffy.
-Use the finger dent test to confirm readiness.

 6. **Egg wash & bake:**
     Preheat oven to 350ºF.
 Beat 1 egg and brush rolls or loaves.
-Bake 25–35 min until golden and 190ºF inside.
+Bake 25–30 min until golden and 190ºF inside.

-7. **Finish (optional for garlic-dill):**
+7. **Optional garlic-dill finish:**
     Melt 2 Tbsp butter with garlic, garlic powder, and salt.
 Remove from heat, stir in dill, and brush over rolls while warm.
-It will feel like a lot — that's the point.

 <!-- Second set of images - same group -->